keyboard2769/ToyXMLSpecifier/README.md

 pilot project for parsing xml/csv file and independent localization strategy

 ## tabs
-- the "user" tab is a mimic to "" sheet
+- the "user" tab is a mimic to "向先" sheet
-- the "spec" tab is a mimic to "" sheet
+- the "spec" tab is a mimic to "仕様" sheet
-- the "power" tab is a mimic to "" sheet
+- the "power" tab is a mimic to "動力明細" sheet

 ## values
 - basically one record only has one value